 It’s NFL draft week, and general managers and team executives must love this time of year when they can add an exciting group of new young talent to their rosters.
 For today’s mock draft to kick off the week, I’ll be playing general manager for all 32 teams.
-So, this is not what I think will happen on Thursday night, but rather what I would do for each team.
-However, there are no trades for this, so we’re going right from No. 1 to No. 32 and making the picks.
+So, this is not what I think will happen on Thursday night, but rather what I would consider doing for each team.
+However, there are no trades for this, so we’re going right from No. 1 to No. 32 and making the picks, which means some players (particularly quarterback) might drop a little more compared to where I think they should go.

 1. CIN: Jake Fromm, QB, Georgia